juano2310/SuperCANBus/docs/SERIAL_NUMBER_MANAGEMENT.md

 ---

-This feature makes CAN MQTT networks easier to manage and more suitable for production deployments!
+This feature makes CAN pub/sub networks easier to manage and more suitable for production deployments!